-Transfer student applicants who have been suspended for academic reasons from their last institution attended may be eligible for admission to Lincoln University after one semester has elapsed and provided the student is eligible to return to the institution from which he/she was suspended.
-Once the period of suspension from his/her institution has expired, the student may be considered for admission to the University.
+Transfer student applicants who have been suspended for academic reasons from their last institution attended may be eligible for admission to Lincoln University after one semester has elapsed, provided the student is eligible to return to the institution from which they were suspended.
+Once the period of suspension from the institution has expired, the student may be considered for admission to Lincoln University.